#CuriousGoat: Will Climate Change Help Ticks And Mosquitoes Spread Disease?

 "If they don't have a long enough season to find a host, they'll use up their reserves and drop dead," Ostfeld says.

 A few decades ago, many places in the U.S. just didn't have a long enough summer to keep the ticks healthy.
-And tick-borne diseases weren't a problem in northern states.
+And tick-borne diseases weren't a problem in Northern states.

 But with spring coming earlier in many places, ticks end up having more time to look for their food.
 So they're surviving in more places.

-States in the northern U.S., such as Maine and Vermont, used to be inhospitable to ticks.
+States in the Northern U.S., such as Maine and Vermont, used to be inhospitable to ticks.
 Now they have huge outbreaks of Lyme disease each summer.

 And these earlier springs mean ticks are out on the prowl earlier.
 Ticks typically become a big problem in mid-May.
-But Ostfeld and his colleagues have found warmer springs have bumped up the peak feeding time a few weeks, to early May or even late April.
+But Ostfeld and his colleagues have found that warmer springs have bumped up the peak feeding time a few weeks, to early May or even late April.

 Bottom line: Climate change is likely to make Lyme disease more common in the U.S. The ticks are creeping northward and starting to bite people earlier in the year.

-Now there is one big caveat to this.
-Ticks don't like dry weather, Ostfeld says.
+Now, there is one big caveat to this: Ticks don't like dry weather, Ostfeld says.
 So if climate change brings drier springs, we might actually see a decline in tick activity in some places.

 Mosquitoes

 Cocktail party chatter: Known as Mozzies in Australia and New Zealand, mosquitoes don't actually "bite" people.
-Instead they "saw" into our skin with a set of six needles.
+Instead, they "saw" into our skin with a set of six needles.

-What they transmit: The list of mosquito-borne diseases is long, including chikungunya, dengue, malaria, West Nile Virus, yellow fever and Zika.
+What they transmit: The list of mosquito-borne diseases is long, including chikungunya, dengue, malaria, West Nile virus, yellow fever and Zika.

-How climate change will likely affect the spread of these diseases: It's no secret that mosquitoes like warm weather.
-Just like ticks, these critters become inactive at low temperatures and stop growing because they're cold-blooded.
+How climate change is likely to affect the spread of these diseases: It's no secret that mosquitoes like warm weather.
+Just like ticks, these critters become inactive at low temperatures and stop growing because they're coldblooded.
 And winters that drop below freezing can actually wipe out particular mosquito species, including the one that spreads dengue, yellow fever and Zika.

 But warmer weather doesn't necessarily mean a greater chance of mosquitoes spreading more dengue, more yellow fever and more Zika, says Erin Mordecai, who studies the ecology of infectious diseases at Stanford University.